 Used Postage Stamp and Ink Cartridge Appeal:

 Many of you may already know that the Retired Greyhound Trust collect used postage stamps to raise funds for the greyhounds in their care.
 For some of you collecting the occasional stamp here and there and finally getting around to posting a collection off may be a bit of a nuisance.
+If you bring them along to Greyhound Lifeline we can send them off for you when we have collected a larger amount.
 We also collect old mobile phones.